Applicability

 Parameter description:

-$host: the IP address for connecting to OceanBase Database$port: the port number for connecting to OceanBase Database$database_name: the name of the database to access$user_name: the username for connecting to the tenant$password: the password for the account
+$host: the IP address for connecting to OceanBase Database.$port: the port for connecting to OceanBase Database.$database_name: the name of the database to be accessed.$user_name: the tenant connection account.$password: the account password.

 Step 4: Create and configure the project